oowekyala/a-maze-in-python/README.md

 are several options to control execution speed directly from the control panel (slow down/speed up execution).

 Only tested under Ubuntu 18.04.
-You need pygame, tkinter, and Python >= 3.6
+You need pygame, Pypy's bitarray module, tkinter, and Python >= 3.6

 Running in Bash: